 (A) The agency must develop an 80-hour written orientation program that includes classroom theory and direct observation of the licensed nurse performing procedures on a client in the home.

-(i) The orientation program must be provided by a registered nurse qualified under subsection (e)(1) of this section to supervise the provision of dialysis services by a licensed nurse.
+(i) The orientation program must be provided by an RN qualified under subsection (e)(1) of this section to supervise the provision of dialysis services by a licensed nurse.

 (ii) The licensed nurse must pass a written skills examination or competency evaluation at the conclusion of the orientation program and prior to the time the licensed nurse delivers independent client care.